ianxm/tracker/README.markdown

     > tracker set pushups +5
     set pushups to 55 for 2012-02-26

-that increased the existing value by 5.  a '-5' will decrease the metric's value.  if you don't specify a date, `set` uses the current day.  you can specify a date with the `-d` option:
+that increased the existing value by 5.  a '-5' will decrease a metric's value.  if you don't specify a date, `set` uses the current day.  you can specify a date with the `-d` option: